sparkbold-learn/sql-join-tables-readme-houston-web-082718/README.md

 4                Lil' Bub    2                       perma-kitten
 ```

 Note that both Maru and Hana have the same value in the `owner_id` column, a value of `1`.
 This corresponds to the owner from the Owners table who has an `id` of `1`.
-Both Maru and Hana, therefore, have the same owner.
+Both Maru and Hana, therefore, have the same owner: mugumogu.
 If we run a query to select all of the cats whose `owner_id` is `1`, we'll return both Maru and Hana.

 The following query: